siddsabata/codedeck/README.md

-# CodeDeck - LeetCode Flashcards App
+# codedeck - LeetCode Flashcards App

 A modern, personal web application for managing LeetCode problems as interactive flashcards with integrated Git tracking for your coding attempts.